projectwallace/projectwallace.com/content/blog/2025-10-31-how-to-calculate-css-code-coverage-with-playwright.md

 })
 ```

-That's just one example, but imagine you have your whole website covered by these sort of tests.
-Having extended test coverage helps tremendously with calculating CSS coverge.
+That's just one test, but imagine you have your whole website covered by these sort of tests.
+Extensive test coverage is essential for calculating CSS coverage.

-On top of this test you see an import of a fixture instead of the default `import { test, expect } from playwright/test'`.
+Notice the import of a fixture instead of the default `import { test, expect } from playwright/test'`.
 In the next step we'll look at how to collect the data using these tests and why we use this fixture.

 ## Collect CSS Coverage from Playwright tests

-Now that we have a bunch of tests, we can start collecting data!
-Apart from test functions Playwright also provides two functions related to CSS Coverage: [`coverage.startCSSCoverage()`](https://playwright.dev/docs/api/class-coverage#coverage-start-css-coverage) and [`coverage.stopCSSCoverage()`](https://playwright.dev/docs/api/class-coverage#coverage-stop-css-coverage).
+Now that we have tests, we can start collecting data!
+Playwright provides two functions related to CSS Coverage: [`coverage.startCSSCoverage()`](https://playwright.dev/docs/api/class-coverage#coverage-start-css-coverage) and [`coverage.stopCSSCoverage()`](https://playwright.dev/docs/api/class-coverage#coverage-stop-css-coverage).
 If you combine these functions with Playwright [fixtures](https://playwright.dev/docs/test-fixtures#creating-a-fixture) you can collect coverage data from within your Playwright tests:

 ```ts
 type Fixtures = {